COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 #### Agile Versus Plan Driven

-We will be taking an agile scrum approach to development, as it helps us in several ways:
+We will be taking an agile Scrum approach to development, as it helps us in several ways:

 1. Adaptability to Change

-Features and priorities will greatly change as development progresses, thus by taking a scrum approach, we can approach development from a different angle whenever we face adversity.
-A waterfall approach to development would not allow this kind of adaptability, thus we chose an agile approach.
+Features and priorities will greatly change as development progresses, so with Scrum we can rapidly change aspects of the project without losing progress.
+A waterfall approach to development would not allow this kind of adaptability.

 2. Client Involvement

-As we are developing this RPG game for a client, and they require regular updates from us, there may be necessary changes or we may have to tackle a problem differently, to suit our client's needs.
-Having an agile methodology suits this nicely, as a plan driven approach would mean that we run the risk of the client dissatisfaction, once the game is near completion.
-The lean innovation model could not be applied to our project as we want to have a good relationship with our client and focus on their needs [5].
+Clients require regular updates from us, so we need a method that involves them in the development process.
+The agile methodology allows for this as the client can serve the product owner role.
+The lean innovation model is not ideal as it solely focuses on completion of the project, whereas we want to have a good relationship with our client and focus on their needs [5].

 3. Cross-Functional Teams

 Everybody in our team has a different level of knowledge when it comes to game development.
-By taking an agile approach, team members can share knowledge and collaborate easier, rather than having a strict set of tasks each member must complete individually.
-A plan driven approach would make our team much less flexible and may cause major issues if a member ends up falling behind on their tasks.
+By using Scrum, team members can share, receive knowledge, and collaborate easier through the Scrum master and daily meetings.
+A plan driven approach will cause major issues if a member ends up falling behind on their tasks unbeknownst to the team.

 4. Improved Risk Management

-In the event that something doesn't go as planned, a scrum style approach will let us, identify and mitigate any risks that arise within our sprints quickly.
+If something doesn’t go as planned, a Scrum style approach will let us identify, and mitigate any risks that arise within our sprint reviews.
 In a plan driven approach, if any issues were discovered late, it could cause problems to stack up and thus cause progress stagnation.

-5. Incremental Development

-An agile development means that the game will be built up incrementally, feature by feature.
-This allows us to prioritize features based on current needs, whilst leaving low priority features until the end.

 #### Team Roles